-The Bartholin glands are two tiny glands that are located under a woman’s skin on either side of the labia.
-Bartholin glands produce the fluids that lubricate the thin skin of the vulva – the outer opening of the vagina.
+The Bartholin’s glands are two tiny glands that are located on each side of the vaginal opening.
+They’re about the size of a pea.
+Bartholin’s glands produce the fluids that lubricate the thin skin of the vulva – the outer opening of the vagina.
 The fluid is secreted by Bartholin ducts, which are two tiny tubes opening near the vagina.

-Occasionally, mucus, swelling, or an infection can block the Bartholin ducts, causing a cyst.
-A Bartholin gland cyst may grow gradually, and range in size from a few millimeters to a centimeter in diameter.
+Occasionally, mucus, swelling, or infection can block the Bartholin’s ducts, causing a Bartholin’s gland cyst.
+A Bartholin’s cyst may grow gradually, and range in size from a few millimeters to a centimeter in diameter.

-Many Bartholin cysts are painless and will resolve on their own.
+Many of Bartholin’s cysts are painless and will resolve on their own.
 However, some may cause discomfort, and in some cases, can become infected.
-An infected Bartholin gland cyst is known as an abscess, and must be treated right away.
+An infected Bartholin’s cyst is known as a gland abscess and must be treated right away.

 Symptoms of Bartholin Gland Cysts

-- Small, painless bump or lump under the vulvar skin
+- Small, painless bump or a lump under the vulvar skin

 - Swelling or redness

-- Discomfort while sitting, walking, or during sex
+- Discomfort while sitting, walking, or during sexual intercourse

 An infected cyst, also known as an abscess, will present with more severe symptoms, such as: